 In non-massive PE, therapeutic LMWH has been shown to be safe and effective at preventing recurrent PE and does not cross the placenta.
 Warfarin administration is teratogenic in the first trimester but is also associated with neural abnormalities during any trimester and UK obstetric guidelines advise against its use during pregnancy.
-PE is within a month of the expected date of delivery then a retrievable IVC filter should be inserted.
+If PE is within a month of the expected date of delivery then a retrievable IVC filter should be inserted.
 A recent review identified 189 pregnant patients receiving thrombolysis for venous thromboembolism (VTE); major bleeding occurred in 2.6% with no maternal mortality.
 The peripartum period poses a challenge with greater risk of haemorrhage associated with thrombolysis.
 The use of mechanical disruption, lower-dose catheter-directed thrombolysis and surgical embolectomy has been described and is dependent on local availability.
-Was preventing thrombolysis and surgical embolectomy has been described and is dependent on local availability.
+On the safe and the safe and high (eg, in the peripartum period) then surgical or mechanical methods are suggested, depending on local availability.

 Suggested approach: Therapeutic LMWH is the anticoagulant of choice in pregnancy.
-Systemic thrombolysis should be administered for massive PE in pregnancy; however if bleeding risk is high (eg, in the peripartum period) then surgical or mechanical methods are suggested, depending on local availability.
+Systemic thrombolysis should be administered for massive PE in pregnancy; however if bleeding risk is